 NNABA Foundation’s Bar Review Scholarship criteria are listed below.
 Individuals who qualify and who would benefit from this opportunity are encouraged to apply.

-- What are the most significant experiences in your background that have shaped and demonstrated your commitment to serving the needs of Native Americans?
+- What are the most significant experiences in your background that have shaped and demonstrated your commitment to serving your community and the legal profession?

 - Submit the following with your application:

 - An official copy of your most recent law school transcript;